belangeo/pyo/doc/source/compiling.rst

     cd pyo
     sudo python3 setup.py install --use-jack --use-double

-If you want to be able to use all of pyo's gui widgets, you will need wxPython Phoenix.
+If you want to be able to use all of pyo's gui widgets, you will need wxPython Phoenix 4.1.0.

 - To install wxPython with pip on linux, follow the instructions on the wxPython's `downloads <https://wxpython.org/pages/downloads/>`_ page.